Repairs to your Motor Vehicle

 Before you make a decision, find out about the repairer’s qualifications and the type of services they offer.
 Ask the repairer to provide some indicative pricing such as a vehicle service, brake pad replacement or a gearbox service and an hourly rate for labour.
 You can compare with other repairers to choose the one right for you.

 To be sure you are dealing with a licensed repair business, look for the business name and licence number which should be displayed on the premises or ‘van’ if using a mobile mechanic.
 The repairer may also display the licensed repairer logo.
-You can also search online to check if your repairer is licensed on the Department of Mines, Industry Regulation and Safety website.
+You can also search online to check if your repairer is licensed on the Department of Energy, Mines, Industry Regulation and Safety website.

 Repair costs and charges - Do not hand over a ‘blank cheque’